vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/finish.md

 1. Click **Delete project**

 This will delete all images, pipelines, code, and deploy keys that were created as a part of this lab.

+If you plan to do Lab 3, please keep your repositories, pipelines, and registry intact as we will be using those.